samsquire/ideas2/README.md

 # 74. Community idea: System Administration

-A reddit or forum like website for managing large fleets of servers in a peer driven way.
+A reddit or forum like website for managing large fleets of servers in a peer to peer driven way.
 Each post represents an administration task or some thing that can be executed on a server such as an Ansible task.
 For example, in the backup part of the website, there's a post for beginning a general system backups and a nested tree of actual backups.
 There's a post for each system resource such as listening ports and active connections.

 Create machines in the cloud as easily as creating a post.